frasnian/euler/README.md

 The wiki page at https://github.com/frasnian/euler-zero/wiki has details about this repo, docs and the approach to individual problems.

-For the definition of zero-runtime as used by this project, see: https://github.com/frasnian/euler-zero/wiki/Background-&-Introduction.
+For the definition of zero-runtime as used by this project, see https://github.com/frasnian/euler-zero/wiki/Background-&-Introduction.

 Contact for this repository is euler_zero AT yahoo DOT com.